ATTENTION!

 • Anchoring, like coming in to the dock or slip must be done fairly quickly or the boat floats away.
 This means doing math calculations or untangling snarly rode should be completed beforehand.

-• Under water, red, black,and other colors look the same or just disappear.
+• Under water, red, black,and dark colors look the same, light colors just disappear.

 • Trying to spot, cutesy paint marks, little tags or bits of string flying out of the hawse pipe is problematic, especially for newbie crew.